Trump, Democrats vying for support in final midterm push

 WISCONSIN REPUBLICANS

-Hundreds of northwest Wisconsin Republicans huddled together in 40-degree temperatures waiting to enter a shipping warehouse in Hudson, Wisconsin, where Vice President Mike Pence was rallying supporters for Republican Gov. Scott Walker later in the day.
+Hundreds of northwest Wisconsin Republicans huddled together in 40-degree temperatures waiting to enter the shipping warehouse in Hudson, Wisconsin, where Pence rallied supporters for Walker.

 Walker is in a fight for his political career just three days before the election.
-Polls show Walker knotted with Democrat Tony Evers, Wisconsin's superintendent of schools.
+Polls show Walker knotted with Evers, Wisconsin's superintendent of schools.

 Walker supporter Sue Hodgson described herself as "nervous, more than excited." ''We're here to show our support," Hodgson, of nearby River Falls, Wisconsin, said.
 "I just hope it's enough."